 In dates, all internal whitespace is squeezed out to achieve a normalized form suitable for lexical comparison and sorting.
-This means that the following dates
+This means that the following dates are all equivalent.
+The first form is recommended for readability.
 The last form (shortest and easiest to compute with) is the normalized form.
-Hyphens and commas are reserved to create date
+Hyphens and commas are reserved to create date ranges and lists, for example,